Beach Biking: 3 Ways to Explore the North Carolina Coast

 On the way you’ll pass many landmarks, including four lighthouses: Bodie, Hatteras, Ocracoke and Diamond Shoals.
 If you’re lucky you may see Banker ponies, wild horses descended from those brought by early explorers.

-Near the end of the line, the Fort Fisher State Recreation Area and North Carolina Aquarium provide plenty to see and do.
+About 5 miles south of the end of the greenway, the Fort Fisher State Recreation Area and North Carolina Aquarium in Kure Beach provide plenty to see and do.
 At the aquarium, you’ll have the chance to meet an albino alligator named Luna, learn about sea turtles and even touch a live shark.

 If you’re looking for more adventure, hop aboard the Fort Fisher ferry to Southport – this bike-friendly Brunswick Islands town has many historic sites, restaurants and antique shops as well as an adorable waterfront area.